Christians United for Israel

-Christians United for Israel (CUFI) is an American Christian organization that supports Israel.
-Its statement of purpose is; "to provide a national association through which every pro-Israel church, parachurch organization, ministry or individual in America can speak and act with one voice in support of Israel in matters related to Biblical issues."
-It is the largest pro-Israel organization in the United States, with over 10 million members.
-It operates under the leadership of John Hagee as founder and chairman along with Diana Hagee and Shari Dollinger as co-executive directors.
+Christians United for Israel (CUFI) is an American evangelical organization that supports Israel.
+Its statement of purpose is "to provide a national association through which every pro-Israel church, parachurch organization, ministry or individual in America can speak and act with one voice in support of Israel in matters related to Biblical issues."
+As a Christian Zionist group with over 10 million members, it is the largest Zionist organization in the United States.
+It operates under the leadership of John Hagee as founder and chairman, along with Diana Hagee and Shari Dollinger as co-executive directors.